Andro999b/torrent-player/README.md

 # Torrent player

 Pear play that able to search on popular russian torrent trackers download and play Movies / TV show / Cartoons / Anime.
-In addional to this it able to cast video using dnla protocol or serve as dnla media server.
+In addional to this it able to cast video using dlna protocol or serve as dlna media server.
 It also support remote controle from mobile or a browser and automaticaly transcode video stream using ffmpeg.
 Can be runned as web server or desktop application(electron version)